misterdelcid/GratuLate/README.md

 This project is my most complete, cohesive project to date.
 It really helped reinforce my knowledge about authentication, redux, and firebase.
 It was also a great learning experience to try to creatively keep the design simple, minimalist, and (hopefully) pretty.

+You can check out a demo of the app here: https://seen-bb21c.web.app

 Thank you for taking the time to check out my code.
 It means a lot!

 Christian